Île Sainte-Marguerite: Prison

 View of a cell similar to that of the Iron Mask.

 From 1637 onwards, the first cells were fitted out in the governor's château.
 In 1685, at a time when the Royal Fort accommodated a large garrison, the fort was dedicated definitively and first and foremost to be used as a state prison.
 In 1687, Governor Saint-Mars, on the orders of Louis XIV, had a parallelepiped stone building constructed inside the compound, inside which several cells were soon fitted out.
 The Royal Fort also has a smaller detention area, reserved for soldiers.

 Museum of the sea & prison of the iron mask.

 In 1685, the Fort of Sainte-Marguerite Island was one of the four places of imprisonment for Huguenots, when the Edict of Nantes was revoked by Louis XIV.
 In 1950, a Huguenot memorial was set up in a former cell to honor six Protestant ministers, Paul Cardel, Pierre de Salve, Gabriel Mathurin, Mathieu de Malzac, Elisée Giraud, and Jean Gardien Givry, who were incarcerated in the fort for life, and subsequently in October 1985, to commemorate the tricentenary of the Revocation of the Edict of Nantes, President François Mitterrand of France announced a formal apology to the descendants of Huguenots around the world.

 Exterior facade of the cells of the fort.

 Until 1841, there were only 37 or 38 male prisoners on the island of Sainte Marguerite.
 However, in 1841, France's Ministry of War commissioned a report on the feasibility of the fort acting as a "prison likely to receive political detainees or prisoners of war" from Algeria.
 The report (26 April 1841) from the president of the Fortifications Committee, V. Dode, confirmed its suitability, considering it possible to house 400 prisoners.
 Four days later, a ministerial decree assigned the prison fort for "the detention of Arab prisoners transported from Algeria to France".
-The prisoner were not "judicial convicts", but specified as political prisoners or prisoners of war, therefore the length of incarceration was rarely mentioned, instead using phrasing like: "men whom politics orders to remove from Algeria for a certain time" or "detained until further notice ...
+The prisoners were not "judicial convicts", but specified as political prisoners or prisoners of war, therefore the length of incarceration was rarely mentioned, instead using phrasing like: "men whom politics orders to remove from Algeria for a certain time" or "detained until further notice ...
 The complete pacification of their country could contribute to their enlargement".